Balfour Beatty to significantly miss 2013 profit forecasts

-The company said 2013 profit for its construction business in Britain would likely fall below management's expectations by 50 million pounds and that its chief executive Andrew Naughton would personally take charge of the unit to address the issues.
+The company said 2013 profit for its construction business in Britiain would likely fall below management's expectations by 50 million pounds ($77 million) and that its chief executive Andrew Naughton would personally take charge of the unit to address the issues.

 The findings emerged as part of a internal review, the company said on Monday.
 It said its balance sheet remained strong taking full account of the cash impact of the 50 million pound profit shortfall.